MonoTech01/CCNA_Study_Note/Configure Cisco VTP/Prepping for VTP: Configuring Trunks.md

 Console Connection: Have a console cable and terminal emulator ready as a backup in case remote connectivity is lost.
 Note: These configurations ensure all links between the switches are configured as trunks using 802.1Q encapsulation, allowing for VLAN information to be propagated once VTP is configured.

+The configuration commands are the same for trunking on 100Mbps (Fast Ethernet), 1,000Mbps (Gig Ethernet), and 10G interfaces.
+True